-Your Complete Guide to the ISO 27001 Standard
+Your Complete Guide To The ISO 27001 Standard

 The 27000 series of certifications cover a variety of information security.
-You can optimise your time and energy by focusing on just ISO 27001, arguably the best-known and top preparation standard designed to protect your network through an information security management system (ISMS).
+You can optimize your time and energy by focusing on just ISO 27001, arguably the best-known and top preparation standard designed to protect your network through an information security management system (ISMS).

 What Is ISO 27001?